pkhead/luahk/README.md

 ## Task Library

-The runtime comes with a library that allows non-blocking sleep.
+The runtime comes with a library that allows quick coroutine creation and non-blocking sleep.

 `void task.spawn(function func, arguments...)`